 Greenland Spicy Crab, Shop A, 1/F, Astoria Building, 24–38 Ashley Road, Tsim Sha Tsui | (+852) 2628 9888

-Choi Kee does many versions of fried crab, such as fried crab in spring onion & ginger, crab and green melon stir-fried in spicy herbs, and fried crab in curry paste, to name a few.
-However, to get a taste of the most authentic (and most delicious) recipe, we would recommend trying deep-fried crab with chilli & garlic, which is, of course, based on the famed typhoon shelter style.
+Choi Kee does many versions of fried crab, such as fried crab in spring onion & ginger, crab & green melon stir-fried in spicy herbs, and fried crab in curry paste, to name a few.
+However, to get a taste of the most authentic (and most delicious) recipe, we would recommend trying the deep-fried crab with chilli & garlic, which is, of course, based on the famed typhoon shelter style.
 All are sold at market price, so it’s difficult to predict how much you will spend.
-If you are a fan of crab roe, then don’t forget to dig into the crab’s shell where you can find most of the roe.
+If you are a fan of crab roe, then don’t forget to dig into the crab’s shell, where you can find most of the roe.
 Most restaurants tend to use meatier crabs in typhoon shelter-style dishes, but occasionally, you will find some pieces of hard crab roe on the corners of the shell with all the wonderful garlic flavours mixed in.

 Choi Kee Chilli Crab, Shop G&H, G/F, 392–402 Jaffe Road, Causeway Bay | (+852) 2234 0888

-Hee Kee Crab General, Shop 602, 6/F, iSQUARE, 63 Nathan Road, Tsim Sha Tsui | (+852) 2366 7565
+Hee Kee Crab General, Shop 602, 6/F, iSquare, 63 Nathan Road, Tsim Sha Tsui | (+852) 2366 7565